-Next, I require the establishment to have an employment level greater than 50 workers and positive employment between years [t-4, t-1].
-This done to focus on economically active firms with sufficient preperiod observations and eliminates a considerable number of small M&A events (50,000).
-While there could be potentially large effects on target workers in these acquisitions, the focus of this paper is on potential anticompetitive effects by considering how impacts vary by changes in local concentration.
+Next, I require the establishment to have an employment level greater than 50 workers and positive employment between years [t - 4, t - 1].
+This done to focus on economically active establishments with sufficient pre-period observations and eliminates a considerable number of small M&A events (50,000).16 While there could be potentially large effects on target workers in these acquisitions, the focus of this paper is on potential anticompetitive effects by considering how impacts vary by changes in local concentration.
 Small mergers will mechanically have small impacts on concentration and may be very different than mergers between large firms of similar size.